wagtail/wagtail/docs/advanced_topics/api/v2/usage.md

 ### Filtering pages by site

+By default, the API will look for the site based on the hostname of the request.
+In some cases, you might want to query pages belonging to a different site.
 The `?site=` filter is used to filter the listing to only include pages that belong to a specific site.
 The filter requires the configured hostname of the site.
-If you have multiple sites using the same hostname but a different port number, is possible to filter by port number using the format `hostname:port`.
+If you have multiple sites using the same hostname but a different port number, it's possible to filter by port number using the format `hostname:port`.
 For example:

 ```